Characterization of non-adaptive Clifford channels: Structure of Clifford channels

 where $a,b,c,d,e\in\Nat$ are some integers.
 This is the Choi state of a channel $\tilde{\Phi}$ composed of the listed elementary operations.
 Then $\Phi[\rho] = U_B \tilde{\Phi}[U_A \rho U_A^\dag] U_B^\dag$, where $U_A = U_{A'}^T$. \end{proof}

 So, any Clifford channel $\Phi$ has a decomposition of form

-This normal form has freedom in permutations of wires and in the choice of $U_A$ and $U_B$.
-Given a decomposition, we will call Clifford unitary $U_A$ the \emph{encoding gate} and $U_B$ the \emph{decoding gate}.
+This normal form has freedom in permutations of wires and in the choice of $U_A$ and $U_B$, while the numbers $N_\Id$ of identity qubit channels and $N_\Deph$ of qubit dephasing channels are constant.
+Given such decomposition, we will call Clifford unitary $U_A$ the \emph{encoding gate} and $U_B$ the \emph{decoding gate}.

 \begin{remark} A closely related normal form was independently obtained in \cite{Kliuchnikov_2023}.
 The authors proved that all stabilizer circuits with affine classical computations and Pauli control can be decomposed into: unitary encoding and decoding gates, one-bit measurements, initial state $\ket{0}$ preparations, preparations of random bits, affine Booleam operations and classical control over Pauli gates.
 As mentioned in Remark~\ref{rmk:allowed_control}, any such circuit represents a Clifford channel, so the careful analysis of normal form from Theorem~\ref{thm:normal_form} should lead to the result of \cite{Kliuchnikov_2023}. \end{remark}